teemow/Blog/source/_posts/2003-12-17-forum-discussions.markdown

 Once again, the Human and Urban Legends board (or forum ;)) at [Motley Fool](http://www.fool.com/) proved to be a place for valuable insight in the psychology behind forums.
 Here is a summary of what normally happens:

-&lt;I&gt;How many forum members does it takes to change a light bulb?
+*How many forum members does it takes to change a light bulb?
 1 to change the light bulb and to post that the light bulb has been changed 14 to share similar experiences of changing light bulbs and how the light bulb could have been changed differently 7 to caution about the dangers of changing light bulbs